 - Resurrection Beauty Citric Acid Powder

 Malic acid is a type of AHA-BHA crossover.
 It’s made from apple acids.
-Compared to other AHAs, malic acid isn’t as effective as a solo ingredient.
-However, you might find it makes other acids more effective.
+Compared to other AHAs, malic acid isn’t

 This is why malic acid is common in combination AHA products, such as:

 Mandelic acid contains larger molecules derived from almond extracts.
 It can be combined with other AHAs to increase exfoliation.
 Used alone, the acid may improve texture and pore size.

 Check out some of the combination products containing mandelic acid: